ToPeter/ITU-datamining/README.md

-# ITU_data_mining_course
+# ITU data mining course
-This repo contains some of the code I implemented during the data mining course at ITU
+This repo contains some of the code I implemented during the data mining course at ITU.
+You can find some popular data mining algorithms implementations that I did in Java inside the "Mandatory individual assigment" folder